zephyrproject-rtos/zephyr/doc/security/secure-coding.rst

 This document describes the requirements and process for ensuring security is addressed within the Zephyr project.
-All code submitted should comply with these guidelines.
+All code submitted should comply with these principles.

 Much of this document comes from [CIIBPB]_.